edgedelta/docs/docs/installation/kubernetes.md

     logging: edgedelta
 ```

+> **Note**
+>
-Read more about specifying [node selectors and affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).
+> To learn more about node selectors and affinity, please review this [article from Kubernetes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).

+***

-### SELinux & Openshift
+## Special Considerations for SELinux and Openshift Users

-If you are running a SELinux enforcing Kubernetes cluster you need to add the following securityContext configuration into edgedelta-agent.yml manifest DaemonSet spec.
-This change will run agent pods in privileged mode to allow collecting logs of other pods.
+If you are running a SELinux-enforced Kubernetes cluster, then you need to add the following securityContext configuration into edgedelta-agent.yml manifest DaemonSet spec.
+This update will run agent pods in privileged mode to allow the collection of logs of other pods.

 ```text
      runAsUser: 0
      privileged: true
 ```

-In an OpenShift cluster you need to also run below commands to allow agent pods to run in privileged mode.
+In an OpenShift cluster, you need to also run the following commands to allow agent pods to run in privileged mode:

 ```text
 oc adm policy add-scc-to-user privileged system:serviceaccount:edgedelta:edgedelta